Skip to main content

 U3A groups (u3a.org.uk)

 The University of the Third Age runs local interest groups for retired people.
 Many branches now have technology or computing groups that cover AI.
 Membership is typically a few pounds a year, and individual sessions are free.
-It's a lovely way to learn alongside other people your age.
+It's a good way to learn alongside others in a similar position.

 Digital Unite workshops (digitalunite.com)